nikhilraj01/Assignment--Dropdown-Menu/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

- Before running the project, make sure you [run npm install], and replace the src folder in your project directory with the one in this repository.
+ Before running the project, make sure you run npm install.
+ Create a new react app using create-react-app demo-app, and then replace the src folder in your project directory with the one in this repository, to use this project.

 ## Available Scripts

 In the project directory, you can run: